 The Water & Sewer Rate Task Force (the Task Force) was established in accordance with the provisions of Resolution 12-027(A), consisting of five City of Homer residents (Ken Castner, Bob Howard, Sharon Minsch, Lloyd Moore and Terry Yager) and two City Council members (Barbara Howard and Beth Wythe), appointed by Mayor James Hornaday through Memorandum 12-056.
 Subsequent to the original appointments, community member Terry Yager submitted his resignation from the Task Force and the seat remained unfilled for the duration of the review process.
 Also, following the October elections, Beth Wythe was authorized to continue on the Task Force through Resolution 12-094 following her election as Mayor.
 Barbara Howard resigned from the Task Force in November and was replaced by Council Member Beau Burgess through Memorandum 12-161(A).
-Copies of all Resolutions, Memoranda and information provided by Staff are included in the Appendices to this report; all reference materials accessed or reviewed have been cited as supporting documentation.
+Copies of all Resolutions and Memoranda are included in Appendix # of this report as supporting documentation.